leighseverson/countyweather/README.md

 \[Add a line-- what happens at this stage if you put in a county with no available data?\]

-`daily_timeseries()` saves each county's timeseries as a separate .rds file in the directory specified in the `out_directory` option.
+The `daily_timeseries()` function saves each county's timeseries as a separate .rds file in the directory specified in the `out_directory` option.
 The function `plot_daily_timeseries` creates and saves plots for each of these .rds files.

 ``` r
 plot_daily_timeseries("prcp", file_directory = "~/Documents/andrew_data",